CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 Yothalot was designed with simplicity in mind: it uses the [GlusterFS](http://www.gluster.org/) distributed file system for storing distributed data, and you can start the cluster by simply starting up the Yothalot process on each of the servers in your network.
-The map/reduce jobs that you assign to the cluster are automatically split up in smaller tasks and are sent to cluster nodes that have local access to the files being processed.
+The map/reduce jobs that you assign to the Yothalot cluster are automatically split up in smaller tasks and are sent to cluster nodes that have local access to the files being processed.